 It is safe to say that not everyone living with HIV knows about HAND.
 When we first contract HIV, the virus immediately infects many different cells and organs throughout our body, including the brain.

 Sometimes it doesn’t matter how long you’ve been living with HIV, sometimes even if you’re on HIV medication (cART or combination antiretroviral therapy), low levels of HAND can still develop.
 HAND stands for HIV-Associated Neurocognitive Disorder.
-HAND is a HIV-related condition that around 40% of PLHIV can develop.
+HAND is a HIV-related condition that around 40% of people living with HIV can develop.
 HAND can be subtle and not fully noticeable but still affect how you function and this is known as symptomatic HAND.

 Like anyone else who wants an active healthy life, the best thing anyone can do if they living with HAND, is to maintain a good diet and remain engaged, productive and physically active.
 Reducing other lifestyle risk factors like giving up smoking, a moderate use of alcohol and other substances will also have benefits.

 So what are the signs you might be developing HAND?

 Usually other people are the first to notice.
 These might be changes that are out of character for you.
 Your friends, partners or family are pretty good at spotting these things.

 These signs can be changes in your mood like more anxiety, or greater frustration and intolerance of things that didn’t bother you before.
 They can be changes in your thinking, like forgetting things more often, losing track of conversations or missing appointments and having difficulty organising stuff in your life.
 They can also be physical changes like tripping or falling over a lot, bumping into things, unexplained bruises or losing track of time.